Cohen Honors College Scholarships

 A generous gift from Dorothy and Bill Cohen allows the Honors College to fulfill its mission of joining knowledge and innovation to grow visionaries.
-Cohen Enhancement Scholarships of up to $4000 support current Honors students in good standing to study abroad, take nonprofit internships, attend national conferences, or engage in undergraduate research or service learning.
+Cohen Enhancement Scholarships of up to $4000 support current Honors students in good standing in activities such as study abroad, unpaid internships, national conferences, undergraduate research or service learning.
 Complete the application form and submit to the Honors College to be considered for Cohen Enhancement funds.

 National Scholarships and Fellowships

 The Cohen Honors College advises students applying for competitive National Scholarships such as the Rhodes, Truman and Fulbright.
 Read through the general information sheet and make an appointment with the Honors College to talk about your application.

 Scholarships for Incoming First-Year Students

 The Honors College Merit Scholarship awards $500 a year for up to four years to incoming first-year students who are admitted to Wichita State University and are accepted to the Cohen Honors College by the December 1 priority date for consideration.
 After December 1st, merit scholarships will be awarded when funds are available.

 To apply for the Cohen Honors College Merit Scholarship, students must submit the WSU Admissions online application and complete the Cohen Honors College online application (select fall).

 The Koch Scholars scholarships award up to $30,000 (in-state) or $60,000 (out-of-state) for up to four years of study to incoming freshmen students pursuing degrees in Engineering or Business, with preference given to those students declaring a major in Computer Engineering, Computer Science, Mechanical Engineering, Electrical Engineering, Industrial Engineering, Accounting, Economics, Finance, Human Resources or Management Information Systems.

 To apply for the Koch Scholars Program, students must submit must submit the WSU Admissions online application by October 15 and submit the Universal Scholarship Application and Cohen Honors College online application by November 1.

 Koch Scholars must remain in good standing in the Cohen Honors College and participate in 3-4 Koch Scholars events or workshops organized by Honors each academic year.
 Koch Scholars are expected to live in the residence halls their freshman year.